VA-DOE-GMR/gems-tools-pro/README.md

 ## Using the toolbox
 Download the latest release and add the atbx file to Pro to start using it.
 Be warned: the toolbox no longer has any of the main USGS gems-tools-pro scripts!
 Take a look at the [USGS repo](https://github.com/DOI-USGS/gems-tools-pro) for those.

-## Acknowledgements
+## Acknowledgments
 GMR tools are written and maintained by Adam Link and Jennie Latane.
+Previous iterations of the toolbox contain contributions from the creators of USGS's gems-tools-pro.

 ## [License](https://github.com/VA-DOE-GMR/gems-tools-pro/blob/GMR-changes/LICENSE.md)

 ## [Disclaimer](https://github.com/VA-DOE-GMR/gems-tools-pro/blob/GMR-changes/DISCLAIMER.md)